 With DSpaceDirect, you can also preserve documents, publications, images, and other items your institution is responsible for stewarding as well as provide access to your relevant community and beyond.

 New York University’s Afghanistan Digital Library retrieves and restores materials published in Afghanistan that are in danger of disappearing.
-The goal is to collect, catalog, digitize, and provide access to as many publications as possible in an effort to reconstruct an essential part of Afghanistan's cultural heritage.
+The goal is to collect, catalog, digitize, and provide access to as many publications as possible to reconstruct an essential part of Afghanistan's cultural heritage.

 Government Records / Reports